- TCMU-Greenville’s exhibits and programs are designed for children ages 0-12.

 - TCMU-Spartanburg’s exhibits and programs are designed for children ages 0-6.

 - All children must be accompanied by an adult.
-Adults are considered individuals ages 16 and older.
+Adults are considered individuals ages 16 and older with a valid driver’s license.

 - TCMU does not provide childcare or play supervision.
 In the event a child is dropped off without an adult, one attempt will be made to contact the parent/guardian assuming contact information is available.
 If the parent/guardian cannot be reached, museum staff will call the police.